OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 ### **Text color contrast**

-By default, the correct text contrast ratio is provided on the OutSystems UI.
+By default, the OutSystems UI provides the correct text contrast ratio.
 The built-in accessibility features, once turned on, improve the contrast.
 If you edit the colors in your app, make sure the contrast is still valid.

 ### **Text spacing**